-Since the founding of Catalyst Schools, our goal has been to ensure that every graduate is prepared to enter, succeed in and graduate from a high school that will prepare them for college and career.
+Since the founding of Catalyst Schools, our goal has been to ensure that every graduate is prepared to excel in their chosen post-secondary path for college and career.
 This goal embodies a critical aspect of the Catalyst Schools' mission to envision a life of meaning and purpose for all people in a world that is just and peaceful.

 Catalyst has adapted its instruction to the national K-12 Common Core Standards.
 These standards teach 21st century skills, provide benchmarks for each grade level, are evidence based, and emphasize application of skills to the real world.
 A link to the Common Core Standards website can be found here.